neicnordic/sftpbeamer/DEPLOYMENT.md

 mvn clean package
 ```

-For deploying this web application, we put nginx in front of it as a http proxy server, and config https.
+For deploying this web application, we put [nginx](https://nginx.org/) in front of it as a http proxy server, and config https.
+The service can be deployed in any Linux distributions, in which Java and nginx can be installed.
+But the testing environment we set up is based on CentOS 6.5.

 After installing nginx, edit nginx.conf:
 ```